launchdarkly-labs/ld-util/scripts/cleanup-report/README.md

 - The script only fetches **live** (non-archived) flags by default
 - All dates are returned as Unix timestamps in milliseconds
-- The output is sorted by most recently modified targeting rules first
+- Flags are returned in the order provided by the API (not sorted by default)
 - Rate limiting is automatically handled with exponential backoff
 - Each flag is output as a complete JSON object on a single line (JSONL format)